thejamiewyatt/CookingWithCozmo/README.md

 ```

 #### Sample workflow for working with git from the command line

+IMPORTANT: DO NOT WORK DIRECTLY FROM MASTER!!!!!
+Change the following commands accordingly.

 Get the latest changes
 ```
 git pull -r